|

 C |

-Casual vacancies setback for Senate positions resulting from approval of the regressive Constitution Alteration (Senate Casual Vacancies) 1977 |
+Casual vacancies setback for Senate positions following approval of the regressive Constitution Alteration (Senate Casual Vacancies) 1977 |

 |